mlcommons/ck/README.md

 * lack of unified and reproducible mechanisms for exchange of experimental results

-Eventually, we created CK as an open-source and light-weight SDK (~200K python code) to help our colleagues preserve, organize, describe, cross-link and share their code, data and experimental results as reusable Python-based components with a very simple API (just one one function with JSON in and JSON out) and JSON-based schema-free meta description, as shown in the following examples:
+Eventually, we created CK as an open-source and light-weight SDK (~200K python code) to help our colleagues preserve, organize, describe, cross-link and share their code and data (benchmarks, data sets, scripts, libraries, tools, experimental results, models, tables, graphs, articles, etc) as reusable Python-based components with a very simple API (just one one function with JSON in and JSON out) and JSON-based schema-free meta description, as shown in the following examples:
 * https://github.com/ctuning/ctuning-programs
 * https://github.com/ctuning/ctuning-datasets-min
 * https://github.com/ctuning/ck-analytics